 New marketing authorisations already have to conform to these requirements.

 For existing marketing authorisations, the transitional provision of Art 94g applies.
-Thus, for medicinal products already approved, the doping warning must have been implemented as a notifiable change in accordance with Art 24 para 6 of the Austrian Medicinal Products Act (Arzneimittelgesetz, AMG) by not later than 31-Dec-2010.
+Thus, for medicinal products already authorised, the doping warning must have been implemented as a notifiable change in accordance with Art 24 para 6 of the Austrian Medicinal Products Act (Arzneimittelgesetz, AMG) by not later than 31-Dec-2010.

 Excerpt from the Austrian AMG [Art 94g]:*

-‘Revisions of patient leaflets of proprietary medicinal products approved or registered before the entry into force of this federal act as amended by the Official Federal Gazette I No. 146/2009 that serve the purpose of fulfilling the requirements of Art 16 para 5 (4) shall be performed by not later than the end of 31-Dec-2010.
+‘Revisions of patient leaflets of proprietary medicinal products authorised or registered before the entry into force of this federal act as amended by the Official Federal Gazette I No. 146/2009 that serve the purpose of fulfilling the requirements of Art 16 para 5 (4) shall be performed by not later than the end of 31-Dec-2010.
 This amendment shall be considered a notifiable amendment in accordance with Art 24 para 6.’

 In principle, Art 16 para 5 (4) applies to all medicinal products containing a substance listed in Annex I of the International Convention against Doping in Sport (Official Federal Gazette III Nr.
 229/2014).
 This Prohibited List is regularly adapted in accordance with the state of scientific knowledge.